Libya and weapons of mass destruction: Foreign assistance

+In 1997, Libya received technical information on gas centrifuges from its smuggling network and was able to restart the project under Tinner, after it received 20 pre-assembled centrifuges and components for an additional 200 centrifuges and related parts from foreign suppliers.

-In 2000, Libya accelerated its efforts, still headed by Tinner.
-Libya received many documents on the design and operation of centrifuges, but the program suffered many setbacks in evaluating these designs as they were too difficult to interpret and bring into operation.
-Libya ultimately told IAEA investigators that it had no national personnel competent to evaluate these designs at that time, and due to its extreme difficulty, Libya would have had to ask the supplier for help if it had decided to pursue a nuclear weapon.
+In October 2000, the Libyan efforts oversaw by Tinner were successful in installing a complete single centrifuge, using a pre-assembled rotors, at its Al Hashan site.
+However, further experiments relating to the efficiency, performance, and efficacy of the centrifuges failed as the technical guides and documents were too difficult to interpret and bring into operation.
+Ultimately, Libya notified the IAEA and told its investigators that it had no national personnel competent to evaluate these designs at that time, and due to its extreme difficulty, Libya would have had to ask the supplier for help if it had decided to pursue a nuclear weapon.

 Soviet Union

-In 1979, Libya pursued peaceful nuclear cooperation with the Soviet Union, under IAEA safeguards.
-In 1981, the Soviet Union agreed to build a 10 MW research reactor at Tajoura, under IAEA safeguards.
-The Libyan nuclear program repeatedly suffered under mismanagement and loss of academic generation.
-The Tajura facility was run under the Soviet experts and staffed by a small number of inexperienced Libyan specialists and technicians.
-Known as the Tajura Nuclear Research Facility (TNRF), Libya conducted illegal uranium conversion experiments there.
-An unnamed nuclear weapon state, whose name has been kept secret by the IAEA, also allegedly assisted Libya in these experiments.
-Nuclear expert David Albright of the Institute for Science and International Security said the Soviet Union and China were the most likely suspects.
+In 1979, Libya fostered close strategic ties with the Soviet Union including cooperation on peaceful use of nuclear technology under IAEA safeguards.
+In 1981, the Soviet Union agreed to build a 10 MW research reactor at Tajoura, known as the "Tajura Nuclear Research Facility (TNRF)".
+There were reports of unsanctioned experiments being performed by the Russian experts on the uranium at the behest of the Libyan government.
+An unnamed nuclear weapon state, whose name has been kept secret by the IAEA, allegedly assisted Libya in these experiments.
+American nuclear weapons expert, David Albright of the Institute for Science and International Security, said the Soviet Union and China were the most likely suspects.

-In 1984, Libya negotiated with the Soviet Union for a supply of nuclear power plants, but its out-of-date technology dissatisfied Colonel Gaddafi.
-Gaddafi negotiated with Belgium but the talks failed.
-In 1984, Libya negotiated with Japan for a pilot-scale uranium conversion facility.
-A Japanese company supplied Libya with the technology, and the sale was apparently arranged directly with the Japanese instead of through middlemen.
+In 1984, Libya began to negotiate with the Soviet Union for purchasing a commercial nuclear power plant but talks failed due to technical difficulties encountered in understanding and running Russian RBMK reactors.

-In 1991, Libya tried to exploit the chaos generated by the collapse of the Soviet Union to gain access to nuclear technology, expertise, and materials.
-In 1992, it was reported by an official of the Kurchatov Institute in Moscow claimed that Libya had unsuccessfully tried to recruit two of his colleagues to work at the Tajoura Nuclear Research Center in Libya.
-Other reports also suggested that Russian scientists had been hired to work on a covert Libyan nuclear program.
-In March 1998, Russia and Libya signed a contract with the Russian consortium, the Atomenergoeksport for a partial overhaul of the Tajoura Nuclear Research Center.
+In 1991, Libya tried to exploit the chaos generated by the collapse of the Soviet Union to gain access to nuclear technology, expertise, personnel, and materials.
+In 1992, it was reported by an official of the Kurchatov Institute in Moscow claimed that Libya had unsuccessfully tried to recruit two of his colleagues to work at the "Tajoura Nuclear Research Center" in Libya.
+Other reports also suggested that Russian scientists had been hired to work on a covert Libyan nuclear efforts.

+In March 1998, Russia and Libya signed a contract with the Russian consortium, the Atomenergoeksport, for a partial overhaul of the Tajoura Nuclear Research Center.

 Dismantlement

-The Clinton administration diplomat, Martin Indyk, maintained that the negotiations and diplomatic efforts rolling back Libyan nuclear program were started as early as Bill Clinton assuming the presidency in the 1990s.
+In 1992, the rollback of the Libya's nuclear program started with the Clinton administration according to the U.S. diplomat, Martin Indyk, who maintained that the negotiations and diplomatic efforts rolling back Libyan nuclear program were started as early as Bill Clinton assuming the presidency.